-Using an Instagram scheduler that automatically posts your photos to Instagram or any sort of automated activity like getting likes or comments or follow.
+Using an Instagram scheduler that posts your photos to Instagram.
+Or any sort of automated activity like getting likes or comments or follow.
 OR Have you ever used a bot before?
 Like automatic likes or such tasks.
-Even if you signed up for a bot service years ago, they could still be linked to your account.
+Even if you signed up for a bot service years ago, they could be still linked to your account.

 How would they know?

-One minute login from Singapore (through IP address of the automation service that you use), and next minute you’re using your phone in Mumbai with another IP address.
+One minute account gets logged-in from Singapore (through IP address of automation service).
+And next minute you’re using your phone in Mumbai with another IP address.
 This straight away looks suspicious and alerts Instagram.

-If you weren’t aware, there are limits on how many photos you can like, comments you can leave, and accounts you can follow or unfollow.
-However, everyone’s limits are different!
+If you weren’t aware, there are limits on how many photos you can like, comments you can leave.
+And also accounts you can follow or unfollow.
+But, everyone’s limits are different!

-In general case try not to exceed 150-200 likes, 60 comments, and 60 follows or unfollows per hour!
+In a normal case, try not to exceed 150-200 likes, 60 comments, and 60 follows or unfollows per hour!

-For some users using the same set of hashtags continuously have been the cause of shadowban.
-If you’re continuously using the same hashtags for extended periods of time Instagram might think you’re being a little spammy.
+For some users using the same set of hashtags have been the cause of shadowban.
+If you’re using the same hashtags for extended periods of time.
+Instagram might think you’re being a little spammy.
 So keep your hashtags fresh and keep rotating them.
-It’s advisable to have some 10-20 different combination sets and use them with time instead of same one every time.
+Its advisable to have some 10-20 different combination sets.
+And use them with time instead of same one every time.

-Try to avoid getting reported by another user.
-Because on the check if they verify that you are at fault and actually violated their terms of service, they may fully disable banned account, or just shadowban you.
+Always try to avoid getting reported by another user.
+Because on the check if they verify that you are at fault and actually violated their terms of service.
+They may disable banned account, or shadowban you.

 There are no fixed official rules or guidelines by Instagram.
-But have shared few tested things over here (it’s through trial and error and through guidelines by few friends).
-Though the good news is that shadowbans don’t appear to be permanent.
+But have to work on trial and error basis.
+Though the good news is that shadowban don’t appear to be permanent.
 And most users tend to get theirs lifted within 2-3 weeks.

 1. Switch from a business account to a personal account

-It ’s not the actual solution, but some Instagrammers reported that switching from a business account to a personal account helped them lift their Instagram shadowban.
+It ’s not the actual solution.
+But some Instagrammers have reported, that switching from a business account to a personal account helped them.
+And their Instagram shadowban got lifted.

-The reason this might work is, ever since Facebook acquired Instagram they’ve tried to monetize the platform by limiting the reach and engagement of business accounts.
-And wants you to buy ads on Instagram.
-So by switching from a business account to a personal account, it’s possible that you might recover from that.
+There is a reason behind this that it might work.
+Ever since Facebook acquired Instagram, they’ve tried to monetize their platform.
+And that’s done by limiting the reach and engagement of business accounts.
+Through that wants you to buy ads on Instagram.
+So by switching from a business account to a personal account might recover you from that.

 2. Take a short break from Instagram

-Some users have said that taking 2-3 days off of Instagram has helped them lift their Instagram shadowban.
-If you decide to take a break, avoid posting, commenting, and even logging-into the app!
+Some users have said that taking 2-3 days off of Instagram has helped them.
+And their Shadowban got lifted.
+If you decide to take a break, avoid posting, commenting, and even logging into the app!

-After your 2-3 day break, you can start engaging with the Instagram community again like you normally would.
-But remember to engage with them by caution and engage like you are being watched by the app.
+After your 2-3 day break, you can start engaging with the Instagram community again.
+Like you used to do before.
+But make sure to engage with them again by caution and engage like you are being watched by the app.

-Reporting your shadowban to Instagram is definitely worth in many cases.
+Reporting your shadowban to Instagram is definitely worth.

 4. Revoke API permissions

 Have you signed up for a follower tracker app and gave them your login credentials?
 That could be the reason for shadowban.
 So log onto your account and make sure that no other applications have access to your account.
-Additionally, if you have used any automation services in the past, simply change your password to cut off the automation service.
+Additionally, if you have used any automation services in the past.
+Change your password to cut off the automation service.

 5. Avoid growth hacks and engagement groups

 Using 60 hashtags in your comment and caption?
 Are you following and unfollowing people by tracking them with a tracker app?
 Joined up with an engagement group that promises to like each other’s photos?
-Stop them All.
+Stop Them All.
 These hacks may work in most cases.
-But when you get shadow banned, these are pointless things and might harm you.
+But, when you get shadow banned, these things are not helpful and might harm you.

-If you’re using Instagram genuinely and not using any automated services for masses of activity like follow and unfollow or automated likes and checking your hashtags regularly, there will be almost negligible chance of Instagram Shadowban.
+If you’re using Instagram in a genuine way, and not using any automated services.
+Like for masses of activity of following and unfollow or automated likes.
+And also check your hashtags, there will be almost negligible chance of Shadowban.

-Although algorithm of Instagram keeps on changing by placing new traps each day to stop foul practices on Instagram.
+Although algorithm of Instagram keeps on changing.
+And placing new traps each day to stop foul practices on Instagram.
 So situation keeps changing every day.
-Just keep your activity on Instagram genuine.
+So keep your activity on Instagram genuine.

-Any else queries or suggestion?
-Drop them through DM on Instagram at @hirenkhambhayta
+Anything to ask?
+Drop me a DM on Instagram at @hirenkhambhayta